aehrc/sql-on-fhir-evaluation/README.md

 Note: The report only works on exports from the full MIMIC-IV dataset.
 It fails on the MIMIC-Demo-IV exports due to the lack of data for certain races/ethnicities.

+## Important note

+This software is being released in support of a scientific publication.
+We do not intend to enhance or maintain it beyond this point.
+This software is not suitable for use in any clinical or production setting.